OlgaJ1989/taste-of-poland/README.md

 1. Go to [Heroku](https://dashboard.heroku.com/apps) and click 'New' to create a new app.
 2. After choosing the app name and setting the region, press 'Create app'.
 3. Go to 'Resources' to add a database and scroll down to 'Add-ons'.
 Search for 'Postgres' and choose 'Heroku Postgres' from available options.
 4. Go to 'Settings' and navigate to 'Config Vars'.
 As the Postgres database has been connected, the DATABASE_URL is already there.
-Add the remaining config vars: CLOUDINARY_URL, SECRET_KEY, DISABLE_COLLECTSTATIC (the values for these variables depend on your own personal set up and will not be added here for security reasons).
+Add the remaining config vars: CLOUDINARY_URL, SECRET_KEY, (the values for these variables depend on your own personal set up and will not be added here for security reasons).
 5. Leave 'Settings' and go to 'Deploy'.
 Scroll down and set 'Deployment Method' to GitHub.
 Once GitHub is chosen, find your repository and connect it to Heroku.
 6. Scroll down to Manual Deploy, make sure the 'main' branch is selected and click 'Deploy Branch'.